Dhaval915/HashTool/README.md

 ---

 ## ⚠️ Limitations
-...

 Hash validation compares a supplied plaintext against hashes generated using the supported algorithms.
-It **does not** perform password cracking or reverse hashing.
+It does **not** perform password cracking, reverse hashing, or brute-force attacks.

 ---

 ## 📢 Disclaimer

-This project is intended for **educational and learning purposes only**.
-It demonstrates cryptographic hashing, hash identification techniques, and Python programming concepts.
+This project is intended for **educational purposes** and to demonstrate cryptographic hashing, hash identification, and Python programming concepts.
 It is **not** intended for password cracking, bypassing authentication, or any unauthorized activity.

 ---

 ## 🛠️ Built With

 - Python 3
+- Python Standard Library
   - hashlib
   - string

 ---